jmhorcas/fms-dataset/README.md

 We present a dataset of feature models (FMs) of the restaurant business domain using the full expressiveness power of the [Universal Variability Language (UVL)](https://universal-variability-language.github.io/).

 The artifact includes:
-1. The FM dataset with XXX model in UVL.
+1. The FM dataset with 53 feature models in UVL extracted from 30 brochures of 11 different real-world business.
 2. The Python scripts to replicate the experiments of the paper.
 This includes the following scripts:
   - [count_complexity.py](count_complexity.py): Read an FM in UVL (.uvl) or a directory with a dataset of FMs and generate a `complexity.csv` file with the number of features and the estimated number of configurations for each model.
   - [stats_complexity.py](stats_complexity.py): Read the .csv file generated with the previous `count_complexity` script, and show the statistical information of the dataset to plot a boxplot graph.
 That is, the median, the average, the lower and upper quartile, the lower and upper whisker, and the outliers.